Discover Chicago on Foot or Bike: The Ultimate Walking Guide for Tourists

 When to Visit Chicago

-Spring and Fall are ideal seasons to visit Chicago because of the nice weather, plethora of outdoor festivals and events, and manageable crowds.
+Summer and Fall are ideal seasons to visit Chicago because of the nice weather, plethora of outdoor festivals and events, and manageable crowds.
+You will also have the best chance of a good weather day to make the most of this guide!

 How to Get Around Chicago

-Of course, I have called this a walking tour and have walked this myself so your own two feet are a great way to get around the city.
+Of course, I have called this a walking tour and have walked this myself, so your own two feet are a great way to get around the city.
 Chicago is very walkable!
+(Note: this walking guide is 6+ miles!
+There are other ways to get around from point to point in this guide that may be more suitable for you!)

 Another great way to get around Chicago is by renting a bike or scooter.
-These are available all over or through sites like Viator, they are affordable, and help you get around the city quickly.
+These are available all over from Divvy city bike rentals, to rental companies like Bobby’s Bike Hike (close to starting point of this guide).
+They are affordable, and help you get around the city quickly.

 Ultimate Chicago Walking Guide for Tourists